Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 • Creating custom analytics models for your subscription management software

-• Creating entirely custom checkout experience with the custom subscription model.
+• Creating an entirely custom checkout experience with the customized subscription model.

-While BigCommerce’s flexibility makes it possible to integrate third-party apps, it comes with certain challenges:
+While BigCommerce’s flexibility makes it possible to integrate third-party apps, it comes with specific challenges:

-• Extra investments: Custom integration projects assume additional expenses for planning, development, design, testing, and so on.
+• Extra investments: Custom integration projects assume additional expenses for planning, development, design, testing, etc.

 • Support: You’ll have to decide who will be responsible for the solution’s maintenance and ongoing troubleshooting.